enkidevs/curriculum/web/styling/styling-i/use-border-radius-to-style-rounded-corners-of-an-element.md

 revisionQuestion:
   formats:
     - fill-in-the-gap
-  context: relative
+  context: standalone
 ---

-# Use `border-radius` to style rounded corners of an element
+# Use border-radius to style rounded corners of an element

 ---